Connect with us

 $ sudo cmake .. -DGMX_BUILD_OWN_FFTW=OFF -DREGRESSIONTEST_DOWNLOAD=OFF -DMAKE_C_COMPILER=gcc -DGMX_GPU=CUDA -DGMX_MPI=OFF -DREGRESSIONTEST_PATH=/your/pwd/path/here/Downloads/regressiontests-2020.6

 If everything goes well, the message in your terminal will say “Generating Done.
 Build files written… “.
-If not, make sure you have replaced the pwd path in command with the path of your home directory.
+If not, ensure you have replaced the pwd path in the command with the path of your home directory.

 $ sudo make check